 Basis of Presentation and Principles of Consolidation - The accompanying unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information.
 However, certain information or footnote disclosures normally included in complete financial statements prepared in accordance with U.S. GAAP have been condensed, or omitted, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 In the opinion of the Company's management, the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q include all normal and recurring adjustments necessary for the fair statement of the results for the interim periods presented.
-The results for the three months ended September 30, 2023 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2024.
+The results for the six months ended December 31, 2023 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2024.

-The condensed consolidated financial statements as of September 30, 2023 and for the three months ended September 30, 2023 and 2022 included in this Quarterly Report on Form 10-Q are unaudited.
+The condensed consolidated financial statements as of December 31, 2023 and for the three and six months ended December 31, 2023 and 2022 included in this Quarterly Report on Form 10-Q are unaudited.
 The balance sheet as of June 30, 2023 is derived from the audited financial statements as of that date.
 The accompanying statements should be read in conjunction with the audited financial statements and related notes contained in Item 8 of the Company's Annual Report on Form 10-K (the "2023 Annual Report") for the fiscal year ended June 30, 2023 or Fiscal 2023 filed with the SEC on October 12, 2023.

-The accompanying condensed consolidated financial statements as of September 30, 2023 and June 30, 2023 and for the three months ended September 30, 2023 and 2022, include the accounts of the Company and its wholly-owned subsidiaries charlesandcolvard.com, LLC, including its wholly-owned subsidiary, moissaniteoulet.com, LLC, which was formed and incorporated as of February 24, 2022; Charles & Colvard Direct, LLC; and Charles & Colvard (HK) Ltd., the Company's Hong Kong subsidiary, which was entered into dormancy as of September 30, 2020 following its re-activation in December 2017.
+The accompanying condensed consolidated financial statements as of December 31, 2023 and June 30, 2023 and for the three and six months ended December 31, 2023 and 2022, include the accounts of the Company and its wholly-owned subsidiaries charlesandcolvard.com, LLC, including its wholly-owned subsidiary, moissaniteoulet.com, LLC, which was formed and incorporated as of February 24, 2022; Charles & Colvard Direct, LLC; and Charles & Colvard (HK) Ltd., the Company's Hong Kong subsidiary, which was entered into dormancy as of September 30, 2020 following its re-activation in December 2017.
 Charles & Colvard (HK) Ltd. previously became dormant in the second quarter of 2009 and has had no operating activity since 2008.
-Charles & Colvard Direct, LLC, had no operating activity during the three-month periods September 30, 2023 or 2022.
+Charles & Colvard Direct, LLC, had no operating activity during the six-month periods ended December 31, 2023 or 2022.
 All intercompany accounts have been eliminated.

-Significant Accounting Policies - In the opinion of the Company's management, the Company's significant accounting policies used for the three months ended September 30, 2023, are consistent with those used for the fiscal year ended June 30, 2023.
+Significant Accounting Policies - In the opinion of the Company's management, the Company's significant accounting policies used for the three and six months ended December 31, 2023, are consistent with those used for the fiscal year ended June 30, 2023.
 Accordingly, please refer to Note 2 to the Consolidated Financial Statements in the 2023 Annual Report for the Company's significant accounting policies.

-Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 As future events and their effects cannot be fully determined with precision, actual results of operations, cash flow, and financial position could differ significantly from estimates.
 The most significant estimates impacting the Company's consolidated financial statements relate to valuation and classification of inventories, accounts receivable reserves, stock-based compensation, and revenue recognition.
 Changes in estimates are reflected in the consolidated financial statements in the period in which the change in estimate occurs.